RicardoMor98/Starwars_FanBlog/Testing.md

 Our approach is streamlined: we begin by developing essential features and core functionalities, then progressively tackle more complex aspects and enhancements.
 We actively engage with user feedback to identify areas for improvement, ensuring the platform evolves in line with the needs and expectations of the Star Wars fan community.
 This iterative process allows us to deliver a highly responsive and user-centered experience.

-We used a project [User stories board](https://github.com/users/RicardoMor98/projects/4) to track progress.
+We used a project [kanban board](https://github.com/users/Enzolita/projects/7) to track progress.

 <br>